Billy the Kid

-Henry McCarty (September 17 or November 23, 1859 – July 14, 1881), alias William H. Bonney, better known as Billy the Kid, was an American outlaw and gunfighter of the Old West who was linked to nine murders, four for which he was solely responsible, and five in which he may have played a role alongside others.
+Henry McCarty (September 17 or November 23, 1859 – July 14, 1881), alias William H. Bonney, better known as Billy the Kid, was an American outlaw and gunfighter of the Old West who was linked to nine murders.
+He was solely responsible for four of them, and he may have played a role in five, alongside other men.
 He is also noted for his involvement in New Mexico's Lincoln County War.

 McCarty was orphaned at the age of 15.
 His first arrest was for stealing food at the age of 16 in 1875.
-Ten days later, he robbed a Chinese laundry and was arrested again but escaped shortly afterwards.
+Ten days later, he robbed a Chinese laundry and was arrested again, but escaped shortly afterwards.
 He fled from New Mexico Territory into neighboring Arizona Territory, making himself both an outlaw and a federal fugitive.
-In 1877 he began to call himself "William H. Bonney".
+In 1877, he began to call himself "William H. Bonney."

 After killing a blacksmith during an altercation in August 1877, Bonney became a wanted man in Arizona and returned to New Mexico, where he joined a group of cattle rustlers.
 He became well known in the region when he joined the Regulators and took part in the Lincoln County War of 1878.
 He and two other Regulators were later charged with killing three men, including Lincoln County Sheriff William J. Brady and one of his deputies.

 Bonney's notoriety grew in December 1880 when the Las Vegas Gazette, in Las Vegas, New Mexico, and The Sun, in New York City, carried stories about his crimes.
 Sheriff Pat Garrett captured Bonney later that month.
-In April 1881, Bonney was tried for and convicted of Brady's murder, and was sentenced to hang in May of that year.
+In April 1881, Bonney was tried for and convicted of Brady's murder and was sentenced to hang in May of that year.
 He escaped from jail on April 28, killing two sheriff's deputies in the process, and evaded capture for more than two months.
 Garrett shot and killed Bonney, by then aged 21, in Fort Sumner on July 14, 1881.
 During his short career as an outlaw, Bonney was the subject of numerous U.S. newspaper articles, some as far away as New York.

 During the decades following his death, stories spread that Bonney had survived, and a number of men claimed to be him.
 The legend of Billy the Kid endures in American culture, and he remains one of the most notorious figures from the era, whose life and likeness have been frequently dramatized in the Western genre.
-He has been a feature of more than 50 movies and several television series.
+More than 50 films and several broadcast programs have featured Billy the Kid.